Geometric Theory of Weyl Structures: Introduction

 \subsection{Acknowledgments}

-A part of the research for this article was carried out while TM was visiting Forschungsinstitut f\"ur Mathematik (FIM) at ETH Z\"urich.
+A\v C gratefully acknowledges support by the Austrian Science Fund (FWF): P 33559-N. A part of the research for this article was carried out while TM was visiting Forschungsinstitut f\"ur Mathematik (FIM) at ETH Z\"urich.
 TM thanks FIM for its hospitality and DFG for partial funding through the priority programme SPP 2026 ``Geometry at Infinity''.
+We also thank M.~Dunajski, J.\ \v Silhan and V.\ \v Zadn\`\i k for helpful discussions and the anonymous referee for interesting comments that helped improving the article significantly.